ben-sb/deobfuscator-io-archived/README.md

 # A JavaScript deobfuscator for [obfuscator.io](https://obfuscator.io/)

 A (incomplete) deobfuscator for scripts obfuscated with obfuscator.io, feel free to use it.<br/>
-I may add more features at some point.
+I may add more features or clean the code up at some point.

 ### Current Features
 * Reverses string array obfuscation